This page features - (click on an underlined heading). The latest postings are in red.

 The floor in the foyer to the gaming part of this hotel is decorated by a large terracotta imprint of a clock dial.

-War Memorial Clock Towers – remembering ANZAC Day 25 April 2020.
+War Memorial Clock Towers – remembering ANZAC Day 25/4/2020.

 At Goomeri 172km North of Brisbane is this memorial to the 9 locals who died in WW1.
 The 23m tower was erected in 1940 by the RSL at a cost £700.
 A plaque was added after WW11 with the names of the 12 locals who lost their lives.
 The clock with four dials illuminated at night unexpectedly has no numbers.
 Instead numbers are replaced on each of the four dials by the 12 letters reading ‘LEST WE FORGET”.
 The ‘L’ is positioned at 10 when most parades start in our capital cities.
 Read clockwise for 'Lest We' and anticlockwise for 'Forget'.
 It was put on the Queensland Heritage Register in 1992.
-"We will remember them".